Obstetrician Gynecologist

 Do/can doctors ever change their specialty mid-career?
 Or are you pretty much tied to whatever specialty area you started with? (insert proctologist jokes here :))

-Asked by faint-of-heart over 11 years ago
+Asked by faint-of-heart about 12 years ago

 Plenty of physicans realize mid-career that they have chosen the wrong profession.
 It is a challenging road to change course because by the time you've finished your training, you are well into adulthood.
 ObGyn training requires 4 years of college, 4 years of medical school and 4 years of residency.
 In order to retrain in a different field, you would need at least 3 additional years of residency (long hours, inflexible schedule).
 But I can't imagine what it would be like to practice OBGyn and be unhappy with my decision- the work hours, the call, and the stress would be pretty hard to tolerate if I didn't love what I do!

-Asked by Curious over 11 years ago
+Asked by Karen about 12 years ago

 Have you ever had to break the news to a patient that she was HIV+?
 If so, is it hard not to get emotional yourself?

-Asked by corrina over 11 years ago
+Asked by corrina about 12 years ago

 I have never had to break the news to someone that she is HIV positive.
 I have told someone that she has hepatitis C, which in many ways, is a very similar chronic disease.
 Fortunately, the treatments for HIV and hepatitis C have advanced to the point where people have the potential to live healthy, normal lives despite having the virus.
 I have taken care of patients with HIV and hepatitis C in pregnancy.
 If the viral loads are suppressed enough, and if they take their medications as instructed, these patients can go on to have healthy pregnancies without transmitting the infection to their babies.